This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What is the lifespan of a corn snake?

-You can expect a corn snake to live around 15-20 years in captivity with proper care and management, making them a long-term pet commitment.
+Your corn snake can live 15-20 years in captivity with proper care.

 Can corn snakes eat anything other than mice and rats?